fbpx Skip to main content

 • Lower pension income taxation, depending on the new country of residence.

 Downsides of a QROPS transfer include possible exposure to the 25% Overseas Transfer Charge when transferring a UK pension fund to any overseas scheme – this is a tax levied by HMRC rather than a foreign tax office.
+Although this tax is not always actively applied, the possibility of losing a large proportion of your pension wealth should not be discounted.

 Transferring a Defined Contribution Pension to a QROPS